anas-aqeel/Frontend-Designs/README.md

-# Frontend-Designs
+# Frontend-Projects

-Welcome to the Frontend-Designs repository!
+Welcome to the `Frontend-Projects` repository!
 This repository is a collection of my best frontend projects, showcasing a variety of designs and implementations using different frontend technologies.
 The main tech stacks used here are MERN-Stack, OPL-MERN-Stack, and other cutting-edge frontend technologies integrated with AI.

 ## Table of Contents